lukapercic/Create-EOS-Cryptography-Proposal-2.md/EOS-Cryptography-Proposal-2-b.md

 ## Future Plans
 **Expected Part 3 of the proposal**
 - Implementation of EdDSA,
+- Writing a "system" contract so any outside contracts can consume it.
+That way BPs can deploy it on eosio.* account to enable Optimized Compilation (OC) in the EOS public chain.

 **Pending additional research;**
 Possibility of implementation for ECC curve alt_bn128 curve which is widely available on other major blockchain platforms like EVM and Polkadot.